-Excess of Budget over Expenditures - for year ended September 30, 2013, expenditures were under budget by \$0.6 million.
-The variance of budget versus actual is due mainly to engineering, additional staff, and community education expenses being lower than expected (budget \$.8 million; actual \$.3 million).
+Excess of Budget over Expenditures - for year ended September 30, 2014, expenditures were under budget by \$439 thousand.
+The variance of budget versus actual is due mainly to internal and scheduler positions that were budgeted for but not filled for all or part of the Fiscal Year.

-- (1) Transfer to Tarrant Regional Water District is not budgeted since it is associated with the acquisition land cost. - (2) Recreational expenditures are not budgeted as they are expected to be offset with Recreational Revenues. - (3) Capital expenditures for bridge development are not budgeted, as they are expected to be contributed to the City of Fort Worth.
+- (1) Land and bridge design is budgeted in the project budget, not the program management budget, since it is associated with the acquisition land cost. - (2) Recreational expenditures are not budgeted as they are expected to be offset with Recreational Revenues.